 If Your Dog Is Fearful or Unhappy

-If your dog is showing signs of being scared or uncomfortable, then, unless there is a necessity for it, don’t do it to your dog.
-It's not fair and consider the fact that you are doing it for your gratification and not theirs.
+If your dog is showing signs of fear and discomfort, don’t put clothing on your dog unless it is necessary.
+Be fair and consider the fact that you are doing it for your gratification and not theirs.

 If your dog shows signs of being unhappy or fearful, don’t force it.
 Not only could it start to associate the camera coming out with being shoved into some uncomfortable costume—making the dog less likely to pose happily—but you could end up making your dog mistrustful of you, and it could react negatively.